On this page:

 - ask your bank or financial institution for a credit or debit card with an embedded 'micro-chip'—they are more secure than cards with only magnetic stripes

 - don’t respond to scam emails or letters promising huge rewards if bank account details are supplied, or in return for the payment of 'release fees' or 'legal fees'

 - if responding to an online employment or rental advertisement, be wary of transmitting personal information and copies of documents via email or electronically.
 If asked to attend an interview, do some prior research to confirm the legitimacy of the company or employment agency

 - in relation to social networking sites, always use the most secure settings.
 Take extreme care if placing personal details such as date of birth, address, phone contacts or educational details on your profile, and don’t accept unsolicited 'friend' requests

-- for other useful tips, refer to the "Protecting Your Identity booklet – What Everyone Needs to Know (PDF, 700KB)", published by the Attorney-General's Department.
+- for other useful tips, refer to protecting your identity resources, published by the Attorney-General's Department.

 How can I tell if I'm a victim of identity theft?